ops-center/searchlight/CONTRIBUTING.md

 dev environment to how to build and test Searchlight.
 If you find something undocumented or incorrect along the way, please feel free to send a Pull Request.

+## Design Docs
+If you want to know how Searchlight translates Alert TPRs into Icinga parlance, read the [design doc](docs/design/README.md).

 ## Getting Help
 If you have a question about Searchlight or having problem using it, you can contact us on our public Slack channel.
 Follow [this link](https://slack.appscode.com) to get invitation to our Slack channel.